-- explain and analyse a bank's statement of profit or loss, including its major sources of income; - explain and analyse a bank's statement of financial position, including its major components and priorities: liquidity, capital, leverage ratio; - c. determine and calculate how different bases for recognising, measuring, disclosing and classifying financial assets and financial liabilities can impact upon reported performance and financial position in accordance with IAS 32, IFRS 7, IFRS 9; - d. demonstrate an understanding of the financial reporting treatment of derivatives, including appropriate calculations; - e. show, explain and appraise hedge accounting principles and procedures in accordance with IFRS 9 and IAS 39, including appropriate calculations;
+- explain and analyse a bank's statement of profit or loss, including its major sources of income; - explain and analyse a bank's statement of financial position, including its major components and priorities: liquidity, capital, leverage ratio; - c. determine and calculate how different bases for recognising, measuring, disclosing and classifying financial assets and financial liabilities can impact upon reported performance and financial position in accordance with IAS 32, IFRS 7, IFRS 9 and IFRS Sustainability Disclosure Standards;

-- f. demonstrate an understanding of the financial reporting treatment of financial asset impairments for banks identifying relevant risks and preparing calculations of impairment allowances; - g. identify and explain the circumstances where it is appropriate to use fair value measurement for financial instruments in accordance with IFRS 13 and evaluate the factors which may impact upon fair values, including trading cycles, market risk, credit risk, liquidity risk and associated controls (but not including technical valuation); - h. perform analysis of financial and management information for purposes including the appraisal of the potential credit risk from a company seeking finance, the identification of risks facing a financial institution or the evaluation of a potential acquisition target; - i. demonstrate an understanding of disclosure and presentation in financial reporting for financial instruments in accordance with IAS 32 and IFRS 7: - j. demonstrate an understanding of the proposals of the Task Force on Climaterelated Financial Disclosures (TCFD) and explain the fundamental principles of the requirements for banks; - k. describe the principal differences between IFRS Standards and UK GAAP and prepare simple extracts from financial statements in accordance with UK GAAP; and - I. demonstrate an understanding of the regulatory reporting requirements for banks including: - Regulatory framework (Basel Committee, Financial Stability Board, Bank of England/Financial Conduct Authority/ Prudential Regulation Authority) - Fundamentals of regulatory capital, and capital management (Basel framework, CRD IV and CRR, capital ratio, riskweighted assets, definition of capital, leverage ratio, liquidity coverage ratio) - Basel 3 Pillar 3 disclosures, and bank regulatory returns - Conduct regulation and accounting for regulatory penalties - Managing the financial risks from climate change.
+- d. demonstrate an understanding of the financial reporting treatment of derivatives, including appropriate calculations; - e. show, explain and appraise hedge accounting principles and procedures in accordance with IFRS 9 and IAS 39, including appropriate calculations; - f. demonstrate an understanding of the financial reporting treatment of financial asset impairments for banks identifying relevant risks and preparing calculations of impairment loss allowances; - g. identify and explain the circumstances where it is appropriate to use fair value measurement for financial instruments in accordance with IFRS 13 and evaluate the factors which may impact upon fair values, including trading cycles, market risk, credit risk, liquidity risk and associated controls (but not including technical valuation); - h. perform analysis of financial and management information for purposes including the appraisal of the potential credit risk from a company seeking finance, the identification of risks facing a financial institution or the evaluation of a potential acquisition target; - i. demonstrate an understanding of disclosure and presentation in financial reporting for financial instruments in accordance with IAS 32 and IFRS 7; - j. demonstrate an understanding of the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and the proposals of the Task Force on Nature-related Financial Disclosures (TNFD), and explain the fundamental principles of the requirements for banks; - k. describe the principal differences between IFRS Standards and UK GAAP and prepare simple extracts from financial statements in accordance with UK GAAP; and - I. demonstrate an understanding of the regulatory reporting requirements for banks including: - Regulatory framework (Basel Committee, Financial Stability Board, Bank of England/Financial Conduct Authority/ Prudential Regulation Authority) - Fundamentals of regulatory capital, and capital management (Basel framework, CRD IV and CRR, capital ratio, riskweighted assets, definition of capital, leverage ratio, liquidity coverage ratio)

+- Basel 3 Pillar 3 disclosures, and bank regulatory returns - Conduct regulation and accounting for regulatory penalties - Managing the financial risks from climate change.